 Highlights from Make Music Day-2018.

 THANK YOU to Sponsors!!!
-City Lights/Bridgeport Art Trail Thanks Bank of America, the lead sponsor of the inaugural Make Music Day-Bpt.
+City Lights/Bridgeport Art Trail Thanks CT Office of the Arts for contribution and partnership for the 2nd Make Music Day-Bpt.

-Also Thank you to A/V Davey for sponsoring sound and projection equipment, the Bijou Theatre for hosting the evening of music, CT Post for advertising, and Phil Kuchma for his generosity of time and financial support.
+Also Thank you to the Bijou Theatre for hosting the evening of music.
 Thank you to the city of Bridgeport and the State of CT Office of the Arts.

 THANK YOU!!!
 To all the musicians and performers who donated their time and talent.